 The rarest and most highly-desired Raf Simons item featured here on HUIBEN.
 This tee released in February of 2001 when Raf became guest editor for Issue #206.
 The first letter of each word are in i-D magazine's logotype and the rest in Borges Blanca.
 A soft, substantial cotton in a deep black colour.
 The print is a white screen print, cracking has been kept to a minimum although still slightly noticeable.
 The shape of the tee is in line with some of the looser Spring/Summer 1998 tees in the same dense cotton fabric, including dropped shoulders making the sleeves a near mid-arm length.
 The tee is most definitely oversized considering many of the other size 46 tee-shirts from this period fit more like a 44.

 It's potentially a little pretentious, or overly analytical to speak about a screen-printed tee-shirt the way I'm about to but I feel like this tee is worth it.
 The words "Isolation" and "Disorder"; what to say about these words?
 Heady?
 Evocative?
 Morose?
 I think all 3.
 Nevermind, perhaps it is better to discuss the collection as a whole for context, since this tee was most likely a sample from the collection altered to cleverly incorporate i-D magazine's logo.
 There was a short sleeved sweater printed with the word "Disorder" from the same collection (that has unfortunately eluded my collection a few times) that leads me to believe this is the case.
 It may seem cheap or obvious to print part of the title of the collection like this to some of you, and maybe it is.
 I think that's is exactly what makes this tee-shirt such a great item, there is some self-awareness and care-free "fuck it" quality to be found here, especially in regards to the collection which is almost all purely a metaphorical allegory to those 3 words "Isolation", "Incubation" and "Disorder".
-So, Autumn/Winter 1999 titled as I just said, "Disorder.
+So, Autumn/Winter 1999, "Disorder.
 Incubation.
 Isolation.", a peculiar yet profoundly fitting title for what is potentially my favourite collection ever presented.